osxmidi/LinVst/README.md

 For slower systems not displaying the embedded window correctly there is a EMBEDTHREAD define that can be enabled (see the embedded makefiles for details).

+LinVst-Linux32bit-only.zip contains makefiles for 32 bit systems and 32 bit vst's only.

+linvstconvertsrc.zip is for making the linvstconvert and linvstconverttree utilities.

 A -no-pie option might be needed on some systems for the linvstconvert and linvstconverttree utilities icons to appear.